adhishreeapte/adhishreeapte.github.io/_pages/cv.md

 ======
 * Department Academic Mentor for sophomores in Chemical Engineering Department at IIT Bombay
 * Teaching Assistant for Advanced Reaction Engineering
 * Taught classes for improving student confidence in spoken and written English

+<a href="https://adhishreeapte.github.io/files/CV_Adhishree_Apte.pdf">Detailed CV</a>